nwubni/FreeCodeCamp-JavaScript-Algorithms-and-Data-Structures/README.md

 ## Objective

-I am sharing my source code so anyone can learn from them or offer better alternatives.
+I am sharing my solutions so anyone can learn from them or offer better alternatives.